lingesh66/Time_project/DEPLOYMENT.md

 6. Wait for deployment to complete (5-10 minutes)
 7. Copy your service URL (e.g., `https://time-management-api.onrender.com`)

+**Important**: The project includes a `runtime.txt` file specifying Python 3.11.8.
+This prevents build errors with newer Python versions.
+Do not delete this file.

 ### Step 3: Update Frontend Configuration

 1. Open `frontend/app.js`